 Over time, the AzCopy download link will point to new versions of AzCopy.
 If your script downloads AzCopy, the script might stop working if a newer version of AzCopy modifies features that your script depends upon.

 To avoid these issues, obtain a static (unchanging) link to the current version of AzCopy.
 That way, your script downloads the same exact version of AzCopy each time that it runs.

 --strip-components=1 on the

 tar command removes the top-level folder that contains the version name, and instead extracts the binary directly into the current folder.
 This allows the script to be updated with a new version of

 The URL appears in the output of this command.
 Your script can then download AzCopy by using that URL.

-Use AzCopy in Storage Explorer
+Use in Azure Storage Explorer

 Storage Explorer uses your account key to perform operations, so after you sign into Storage Explorer, you won't need to provide additional authorization credentials.

-Use the previous version of AzCopy
+Use a previous version

 If you have questions, issues, or general feedback, submit them on GitHub page.